KC-7/ai-art-site/README.md

 ## Summary of Charges & Monitoring Usage

 As mentioned above, I have avoided subscriptions and costs where possible.
-I have spent less than 5 euro creating this project as most of the third party tecnologies used in this project are on free accounts (eg. Cloudflare, The Heroku Dyno, Cloudinary, ElephantSQL, etc) however the following items are charged for:
+I have spent less than 5 euro creating this project as most of the third party technologies used in this project are on free accounts (eg. Cloudflare, The Heroku Dyno, Cloudinary, ElephantSQL, etc) however the following items are charged for:

 - **OpenAI API Calls** - The only OpenAI model used for this project is DALLE 2, each API call (at the time of writing) is charged at 2 cent (a few months ago it was 60 cent per generation).
-OpenAI comes with 18 US dollars free credits which expires after 3 months, unfortunatly my free credits expired mid way through creating this project.
+OpenAI comes with 18 US dollars free credits which expires after 3 months, unfortunately my free credits expired mid way through creating this project.

 - **NameCheap Domain Registration** - The total price for the domain, including privacy, was $3.88 for the first year.